-The Fremantle Chamber of Commerce strongly believes that any potential loss of the Fremantle Port from the inner harbour must be offset with appropriate transport infrastructure links to Murdoch, North Coogee and the AMC, KIC and Garden Island industrial precincts.
-The lack of coastal corridor transport – north and south – limits access to the City for its growing number of workers, and those wishing to visit and recreate in the area.
-This is having a negative impact both on future growth for the City and parking limitations within the City.
+The Fremantle Chamber of Commerce strongly believes that any potential loss of the Fremantle Port from the inner harbour must be offset with appropriate transport infrastructure links to South Beach, Shoreline, North Coogee, the Australian Marine Complex, Kwinana Industries Council and Garden Island industrial precincts.

-The lack of any consideration of a transport link to the growing southern corridor is also impacting on South Beach residential growth, the ability of the City to target Fremantle for events and conferences from the large scale industry to its immediate south, and the ability of Fremantle to continue to attract and draw in its residential heartland.
+The lack of any consideration of a transport link to the growing southern corridor is also impacting on South Beach residential growth, the ability of the City to target Fremantle for events and conferences from the large scale industry to its immediate south, and the ability of Fremantle to continue to attract and grow its residential base.

 The removal of the southern loop of the originally proposed Metrolink, nor consideration of existing infrastructure to provide these transit links is required at all levels of government.

-To improve Southern and Eastern Transport links to Fremantle, as an urban centre for residential living for professionals and workers at Kwinana Industry Council, Australian Marine Complex and Garden Island, as well as headquarters for Defence engineering, communications and professional personnel.
+To improve Southern and Eastern Transport links to Fremantle, as an urban centre for residential living for professionals and workers at Australian Marine Complex, Kwinana Industry Council and Garden Island, as well as headquarters for Defence engineering, communications and professional personnel.
 This can complement growing infrastructure needs required to service population growth along North Coogee and Cockburn.

 Development and Infrastructure Project Team